Artist Robert Kelsey

 ""I've painted beaches and seascapes for more than 30 years, but gradually they have become more welcoming, warm and sunny beaches, and so I often paint in tropical and Mediterranean locations as well as in the UK.
 It's that sort of atmosphere that I am after, preferably with crystal clear turquoise water and stretches of soft sand.
 I like quiet, remote places, such as in the Hebrides and along the west coast of Scotland...For me, the main interest and challenge of painting lies in capturing the particular translucency and clarity of light in different parts of the world."

 Robert Kelsey Honours & Awards

 Robert Kelsey has served as an artist member on the councils of the Glasgow Art Club and the Paisley Art Institute, the former awarding the artist a diploma in 1998 for his accomplishments.
 In 2009 Kelsey was elected a Fellow of the Royal Society of Arts, and his name appears in the 'Scottish Painters 1600-Present' in the 32nd Edition of 'Who's Who in Art'.

-Collectors of his work include His Grace the Duke of Bedford, The Fleming Collection, Credit Lyonnais, Arisaig parners (Asia) Ltd, Turnberry Hotel, Enterprise Oil, Taylor Woodrow and Paisley Art Gallery and Museum.
+Other honours include acquisition to the collection of His Grace the Duke of Bedford, The Fleming Collection, Credit Lyonnais, Arisaig Partners Asia Ltd., Turnberry Hotel, Enterprise Oil, Taylor Woodrow and Paisley Art Gallery and Museum.